 - Financial aid, unless the District’s financial aid policy contains an appeal procedure;

 - Course grades, to the extent permitted by Education Code Section 76224(a), which provides: “When grades are given for any course of instruction taught in a community college District, the grade given to each student shall be the grade determined by the instructor of the course and the determination of the student’s grade by the instructor, in the absence of mistake, fraud, bad faith, or incompetency, shall be final.”
 “Mistake” may include, but is not limited to errors made by an instructor in calculating a student’s grade and clerical errors;

 - The exercise of rights of free expression protected by state and federal constitutions and Education Code Section 76120.

 - Student disciplinary actions, which are covered under separate Board policies and Administrative Procedures;

 - Police citations (i.e. “tickets”); complaints about citations must be directed to the County Courthouse in the same way as any traffic violation.

-*For additional information on Students Complaint and Grievance Procedures (Informal Resolution, Grievance Hearing Committee, Requests, Procedures, Decision-making, Appeal Policies and Time Limits) please see MPC Catalog for the current academic year.
+*Please refer to AP 5530 for additional information on Students Complaint and Grievance Procedures (Informal Resolution, Grievance Hearing Committee, Requests, Procedures, Decision-making, Appeal Policies and Time Limits.)